jbcoe/value_types/DRAFT.md

 Copies of `indirect<T>` and `polymorphic<T>` should own copies of the owned object created with the copy constructor of the owned object.
-In the case of `polymorphic<T>` this means that the copy should own a copy of a potentially derived type object created with the copy constructor of the derived type object.
+In the case of `polymorphic<T>`, this means that the copy should own a copy of a potentially derived type object created with the copy constructor of the derived type object.

-Note: Including a `polymorphic` component in a composite class means that virtual dispatch will be used (through type-erasure) in copying the `polymorphic` member.
+Note: Including a `polymorphic` component in a composite class means that virtual dispatch will be used (through type erasure) in copying the `polymorphic` member.
 Where a composite class contains a polymorphic member from a known set of types, prefer `std::variant` or `indirect<std::variant>` if indirect storage is required.